RSD11 in 2022: the first UK symposium

 The general outline for RSD11 is a three-day symposium with a pre-conference workshop day.
-The time frame under consideration is mid-October, and there’s hope that we can once again convene in person.
+The time frame is October 13 to 16, 2022, and will include both online and on-site programming.
 RSD9 and RSD10 were online events, with a small in-person delegation at TU Delft in 2021; Brighton plans to flip this and favour a place-based event.
 However, the team is mindful of the requirement to make presentations accessible to systemic designers worldwide.
-The preliminary plan is to livestream keynote and plenary presentations and coordinate a dedicated online program running parallel over the conference days.
+The preliminary plan is to live stream keynote and plenary presentations and coordinate a dedicated online program running parallel over the conference days.
 A space will be made available on campus for in-person delegates to gather for the online program.

 RSD10 introduced the distinction between short and long papers.
 The RSD11 team plans to build on this while re-integrating the practice of allowing proposals to be reviewed for acceptance of presentations at the conference, providing a mechanism for developing in-progress and late-breaking work.
 Therefore, Brighton plans to accept full papers and proposals for presentations.
 SDA board members are committed to supporting the review process and proceedings and welcome volunteers in various roles.
 Since some of the planning and the actual event will occur during term time, Brighton students and academics will directly contribute to the co-evolution of systemic design.

 Brighton as a destination

 Locations will be primarily university spaces, with external venues as needed.
 The University has several venues in the city, including the versatile Sallis Benney Theatre, with seats up to 270 guests (You can take a virtual tour of the Brighton campus, found here.)
 Brighton’s in-house conference and events team, Southcoast Event Support, manages and supports a range of events across the University and provides a professional conference experience.